Participatory culture: History

 Participatory culture has been around longer than the Internet.
 The emergence of the Amateur Press Association in the middle of the 19th century is an example of historical participatory culture; at that time, young people were hand typing and printing their own publications.
 These publications were mailed throughout a network of people and resemble what are now called social networks.
-The evolution from zines, radio shows, group projects, and gossips to blogs, podcasts, wikis, and social networks has impacted society greatly.
+The evolution from zines, radio shows, group projects, and gossip to blogs, podcasts, wikis, and social networks has impacted society greatly.
 With web services such as eBay, Blogger, Wikipedia, Photobucket, Facebook, and YouTube, it is no wonder that culture has become more participatory.
-The implications of the gradual shift from production to produsage are profound, and will affect the very core of culture, economy, society, and democracy.
+The implications of the gradual shift from production to produsage are profound and will affect the very core of culture, economy, society, and democracy.

 Forms

 Forms of participatory culture can be manifested in affiliations, expressions, collaborative problem solving, and circulations.
 Affiliations include both formal and informal memberships in online communities such as discussion boards or social media.
 Expression refers to the types of media that could be created.
 This may manifest as memes, fanfiction, or other forms of mash-ups.
 When individuals and groups work together on a particular form of media or media product, like a wiki, then they engage in collaborative problem solving.
 Finally, circulation refers to the means through which the communication may be spread.
 This could include blogs, vlogs, podcasts, and even some forms of social media.
 Some of the most popular apps that involve participation include: Facebook, Snapchat, Instagram, Tinder, LinkedIn, Twitter, and TikTok.

-Fanfiction creators were one of the first communities to showcase the public could participate in pop culture, by changing, growing, and altering TV show storylines during their run times, as well as strengthen the series’ popularity after the last episode aired.
-Some fanfiction creators develop theories and speculation, while others create ‘new’ material outside of the confines of the original content.
+Fanfiction creators were one of the first communities to showcase the public could participate in pop culture, by changing, growing, and altering TV show storylines during their run times, as well as strengthening the series’ popularity after the last episode aired.
+Some fan fiction creators develop theories and speculation, while others create ‘new’ material outside of the confines of the original content.
 Fans expand on the original story, putting the characters falling in love within the series through different adventures and sexualities.
 These communities are composed of audiences and readers from around the world, at different ages, with different backgrounds, coming together to develop theories and possibilities about current TV shows, books and films, or expand and continue the stories of TV shows, books, and movies that have come to a close.